ArweaveTeam/docs.arweave.org-info/mining/setup/vdf.md

 ---
 description: >-
-  A guide to running a VDF Server.
+  A guide to running a VDF Server
 ---

 # What is VDF?